apple/swift-homomorphic-encryption/Sources/PIRProcessDatabase/PIRProcessDatabase.docc/PIRProcessDatabase.md

 size whereas two cuckoo tables doubles these parameters, more or less.
 Also, large metadata entries are handled automatically by running multiple keyword PIR protocols in parallel.
 Each response contains metadata for `r = bucketCount x hashFunctionCount` tables' keywords.

+#### Encoding Entry Size
+For Index PIR, we can opt-in to encode the entry size info into the database when the entries have various sizes, by setting `encodingEntrySize: true`.
+Turning this option on allows automatic removing excessive `0` suffix padded to the entries during encoding.